DragonComputer/Cerebrum/README.md

 			- Solid/Fluid State Chemical Perception (in Future) (WARNING: Sensor Technology Not Available)
 		- Smelling (Not Yet Available)
 			- Gas State Chemical Perception (in Future) (WARNING: Sensor Technology Not Available)
+ - Crossmodal: Defines time based relations between the types of perceptions
+ - NeuralNet: Multiple Neural Network interconnects the parts of The Cerebrum
+	 - Current Speech Sequence to Current Visual Sequence
+	 - Current Speech Sequence to Next Speech Sequence
+	 - Current Visual Sequence to Current Speech Sequence
+	 - Current Vİsual Sequence to Next Visual Sequence
+	 - Current Speech Sequence to Text Sequence

-*Multisensorial Part (Touching, Tasting and Smelling) is not yet available.
-Because of their absence there should be a False Reward & Punishment Mechanism for Reinforcement Learning*
+*For Multisensorial Part technological advancements are insufficient, currently.
+Because of this deficiency, there should be a False Reward & Punishment Mechanism for Reinforcement Learning*

-> Cerebrum's purpose is getting continuous data inputs from different types of sensors as
+> Cerebrum's purpose is getting continuous data inputs from different types of perceptions as
-> events, depending on the predefined threshold values and creating a complex time based relations
+> memory sequences that triggered according to predefined threshold values and creating a complex time
-> between those events in memory by Long Short-Term Memory Networks.
-Lastly creating outputs
+> based relations between those memories by Crossmodal logic  and training multiple Long Short-Term
-> triggered by stimuli, using already trained Artificial Neural Networks.
+> Memory Networks with this extracted data.
+Lastly creating outputs triggered by a stimuli, using
+> pre-trained Artificial Neural Networks.

 ### Version
-0.1.26
+0.1.27

 ### Installation